Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: METHODOLOGY

 \subsubsection{Validation of CFD results from existing literature}

-CFD simulations were performed using the open-source finite-volume solver \texttt{OpenFOAM~12}.
-High-fidelity CFD solutions obtained using \texttt{OpenFOAM} are used as reference data for validation. \texttt{OpenFOAM} has been extensively validated for incompressible laminar cavity flows and is widely used in benchmark CFD studies~\cite{Weller1998,Jasak2007}.
+CFD simulations were performed using the Open-source Field Operation And Manipulation (\texttt{OpenFOAM~12}) solver.
+High-fidelity CFD solutions obtained using \texttt{OpenFOAM~12} are used as reference data for validation.
+OpenFOAM has been extensively validated for incompressible laminar cavity flows and is widely used in benchmark CFD studies~\cite{Weller1998,Jasak2007}.
 A uniform computational grid consisting of $128 \times 128$ cells was employed, consistent with the grid resolution adopted in previous benchmark studies by Ghia \textit{et al.}~\cite{Ghia1982}, Botella and Peyret~\cite{Botella1998}, and Erturk \textit{et al.}~\cite{Erturk2005,Erturk2006}.
-Erturk \textit{et al.} demonstrated that this level of resolution is sufficient to accurately capture the dominant flow structures and secondary vortices within the cavity for Reynolds numbers up to approximately $10^{3}$.
+Although Erturk \textit{et al.} reported that this resolution is generally sufficient for accurately resolving the dominant flow structures up to Reynolds numbers of approximately $10^{3}$, an additional validation was performed for the present study at $\mathrm{Re}=2000$ to ensure adequate spatial resolution for the higher Reynolds number case considered in the extrapolation analysis.

-The computed velocity profiles along the vertical centerline of the cavity for $\mathrm{Re} = 100, 400$ and $1000$ show good agreement with the benchmark data of Cortes and Miller~\cite{Cortes1993}, as illustrated in Fig.~\ref{fig:cfdf1}.
+The computed velocity profiles along the vertical centerline of the cavity for $\mathrm{Re} = 100, 400, 1000$ and $2000$ show good agreement with the benchmark data of Cortes and Miller~\cite{Cortes1993}, as illustrated in Fig.~\ref{fig:cfdf1}.
 Consequently, the CFD results obtained from this setup are considered reliable and are subsequently used as the ground truth for validating the PINNs predictions.